-Why, you ask, did they give a little 12 year old like me such a great honour?
+Why did they give a little 12 year old like me such a great honour?

 Late last year I was invited to attend the annual ISASI (International Society of Air Safety Investigators) conference.
 Adelaide in South Australia had the honour of hosting it.
 The next conference is in Germany.